Winona Ryder: 1985–1990: Early roles and breakthrough

 In 1985, Ryder sent a videotaped audition, where she recited a monologue from the novel Franny and Zooey by J. D. Salinger, to appear in the film Desert Bloom.
 Although the role went to Annabeth Gish, writer/director David Seltzer cast her in his high school drama Lucas (1986), which starred Corey Haim, Charlie Sheen, and Kerri Green.
 When asked how she wanted her name to appear in the credits, she suggested "Ryder" as her surname because a Mitch Ryder album that belonged to her father was playing in the background.
-Ryder's next film was Square Dance (1987), where her teenage character creates a bridge between two different worlds – a traditional farm in the middle of nowhere and a large city.
+Ryder's next film was Square Dance (1987), where her teenage character creates a bridge between two different worlds—a traditional farm in the middle of nowhere and a large city.
 She won acclaim for the performance, with the Los Angeles Times calling it "a remarkable debut."
-Both films, however, were only marginally successful commercially.
+Both films were only marginally successful commercially.

-After seeing her in Lucas, director Tim Burton decided to cast Ryder in his film Beetlejuice (1988).
-Ryder starred as a goth teenager whose family moves to a haunted house populated by ghosts played by Geena Davis, Alec Baldwin, and Michael Keaton.
+After seeing her in Lucas, director Tim Burton cast Ryder in his film Beetlejuice (1988).
+She starred as a goth teenager whose family moves to a haunted house populated by ghosts played by Geena Davis, Alec Baldwin, and Michael Keaton.
 The film was a success at the box office, and the film as well as Ryder's performance received mostly positive reviews from critics.
-Also in 1988, Ryder appeared alongside Kiefer Sutherland and Robert Downey Jr. in 1969, a drama about the Vietnam War and the tensions it created in American families.
+Also in 1988, she appeared alongside Kiefer Sutherland and Robert Downey Jr. in 1969, a drama about the Vietnam War and the tensions it created in American families.